-See those examples of pie chart and diagrams enriched by symbols for Internet search and website traffic:
+See those examples of pie charts and diagrams enriched by symbols for Internet search and website traffic:

 For MS Office apps a simple copy & paste of the data chart or symbols will work.
 For other tools (Canva, Prezi..) saving icons as an image (click to see Slideshare tutorial) and adding them as a picture will do the work, too.

-What’s inside the File Types, Media, Web IT symbols set?
+What’s inside the File Types, Media, and Web IT symbols set?

 The collection contains over 20 modern, flat symbols and means for designing visual diagrams.

 You can choose colors to correspond with your brand and the color scheme and layout of your presentation.
 All arrows and shapes are editable vector artwork so you can adjust them as needed, using standard PowerPoint tools.
 And they remain razor-sharp also if you resize them, unlike bitmap pictures.